barb3800/ExampleFilesandCode_Barbour_etal/README.md

-## This is a repository with example files for the Supplement of Barbour et al., 2023, *Incorporating multidimensional behavior into a dynamic management tool for a critically endangered and migratory species*.
-Available at: (https://conbio.onlinelibrary.wiley.com/doi/10.1111/cobi.14114).
+## This is a repository with example files for the Supplement of Barbour et al., 2023, *Incorporating multidimensional behavior into a risk management tool for a critically endangered and migratory species*.
+Available at: https://conbio.onlinelibrary.wiley.com/doi/10.1111/cobi.14114.
 <br>

 ![](Markdown_Images/Bailey2012b_leatherback_GL.PNG)